 5. Jack Grealish

 Lastly, the fifth-best left-winger in the Premier League is Jack Grealish.
 Jack Peter Grealish (born 10 September 1995) is an English professional footballer who plays as a winger or attacking midfielder for Premier League club Aston Villa and also the England national team.
 Grealish made his senior debut for Aston Villa in May 2014, after progressing through the club’s youth system.
 He spent the 2015–16 season on loan at Notts County of League one.
-Later he returned to Villa the following season and became regular in their first team.
+Later he returned to Villa the following season and became a regular in their first team.

 During the 2017–18 season, he became Villa’s player of the year.
 After playing for Ireland at youth team levels up to Under-21, Grealish switched allegiance to England.
 He made his senior debut in September 2019.
 Finally, on 1 September 2020, Grealish moved to Premier League club Manchester City on a five-year deal for an undisclosed fee (which was reported by several media outlets as worth £45 million upfront).